 #3: Keep It Social — And Keep ‘Em Coming Back

-Youth-oriented discount travel company STA uses social media to enable customers to meet other people who love to travel, and who may be part of the vacation packages they purchase.
-Users can read about other people’s adventures through their own words, tips, pictures and videos.
-And they can ask experts about travel related issues.
-Best of all, every month, the company offers travel prizes to Australia, Japan, Europe and other destinations.
-And Twitter and RSS feeds will even send STA subscribers the cheapest flights so they can stop spending hours online searching for the best deals.
+Youth-oriented discount travel company STA uses social media to enable customers to meet other people who love to travel and who may be part of the vacation packages they purchase.
+Users can read about other people’s adventures through their own words, tips, pictures, and videos.
+They can also ask experts about travel-related issues.
+Best of all, every month, the company offers travel prizes to Australia, Japan, Europe, and other destinations.
+Twitter and RSS feeds will even send STA subscribers the cheapest flights, so they can stop spending hours online searching for the best deals.

 #4: Don’t Just Pitch, Sell

-The price of developing apps for Facebook is coming down, and with ingenuity, can even be revenue builders.
+The price of developing apps for Facebook is coming down, and with ingenuity, they can be revenue builders.
 Pizza Hut recently launched a Facebook app that enables customers to place orders without leaving their profile pages.
-There’s no reason a small company, say a local sandwich shop couldn’t do the same.
+There’s no reason a small company, say a local sandwich shop, couldn’t do the same.
 Los Angeles startup ice cream truck company Coolhaus takes a different approach.
-In addition to differentiating itself with ice cream sandwiches designed using architectural principles — with names like “The Mies Vanilla Rohe” and “The Frank Lloyd Light” — “we roam the entire radius of LA and update our location on Twitter,” co-founder Natasha Case tells Young Hollywood.
+In addition to differentiating itself with ice cream sandwiches designed using architectural principles, with names like “The Mies Vanilla Rohe” and “The Frank Lloyd Light”, “we roam the entire radius of LA and update our location on Twitter,” co-founder Natasha Case tells Young Hollywood.
 The idea: To entice people out of offices and onto the street for an “ice cream social” that racks up serious sales.

 #5: Don’t Just Talk, Listen